MathieuDutSik/alloy/crates/transport/README.md

 Typically, this crate should not be used directly.
-Most EVM users will want to use the [alloy-provider] crate, which provides a high-level API for interacting with JSON-RPC servers that provide the standard Ethereum RPC endpoints, or the [alloy-rpc-client] crate, which provides a low-level JSON-RPC API without the specific Ethereum endpoints.
+Most EVM users will want to use the [alloy-provider] crate, which provides a high-level API for interacting with JSON-RPC servers that provide the standard Ethereum RPC endpoints, or the [linera-alloy-rpc-client] crate, which provides a low-level JSON-RPC API without the specific Ethereum endpoints.

 [alloy-provider]: https://alloy-rs.github.io/alloy/alloy_provider/index.html